ericklein/air_quality/readme.md

 		- [I][P3]092020: time; If time isn't set by NTP, DEBUG and SDLOG have errors -> zuluDateTimeString inserts "time not set" instead of UTC time if NTP not defined
 	- [I][P2]112820: sdlog; data logged to SDLOG is not uniquely identified -> room and UTC time attached to readings
 	- [Q]090820: We are generating humidity, heat index, and absolute humidity? -> dropping heat index support, absolute humidity required to calibrate eCO2 reading
+-090121
+	- moving CO2 measurement to private branch, as it doesn't work